Tolc-Software/tolc/tests/packaging/README.md

 ## System tests ##

 These simulate a full project that will be using a tolc installation.
-It should be as close as possible to a customer project.
+It should be as close as possible to a user project.

 ## Module tests ##